Last update November 2021

 Energy efficiency index by branch (EU)

-- Since 2007, the deterioration of energy efficiency is observed in almost all countries due to the recession.
+- Since 2007, the deterioration of energy efficiency is observed in almost all countries due to the economic crisis.